AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation

 \subsection{Training Details}

-For all training phases, we train our models using the AdamW optimizer with a learning rate of 3e-4, beta factors of 0.9 and 0.99, epsilon of 1e-8, a weight decay of 0.01 and a 10,000 steps warmup.
+For all training phases, we train our models using the AdamW optimizer with a learning rate of 3e-4, beta factors of 0.9 and 0.99, epsilon of 1e-8, a weight decay of 0.01, and a 10,000-step warmup.

-The base video model is trained for 250,000 steps on automatically-captioned internal dataset with a total batch size of 512 on 16 A100 GPUs.
-The base audio models is trained for 100,000 with a total batch size of 1024 on 8 A100 GPUs.
-We drop text condition 10\% of the times to enable classifier free guidance (CFG)~\cite{cfg} during inference.
+The base video model is trained for 250,000 steps on an automatically-captioned internal dataset with a total batch size of 512 on 16 A100 GPUs.
+The base audio models are trained for 100,000 with a total batch size of 1024 on 8 A100 GPUs.
+We drop text condition 10\% of the time to enable classifier-free guidance (CFG)~\cite{cfg} during inference.

 The fusion blocks are trained for 50,000 steps on 16 A100 GPUs with a batch size of 256.
-Ablation experiments are trained on 8 A100s with a total batch size 128.
-We drop the generated modality text prompt (e.g audio text prompt in V2A task) 50\% of the time and the conditioning modality text prompt (e.g video text prompt in V2A task) 20\% of the time.
+Ablation experiments are trained on 8 A100s with a total batch size of 128.
+We drop the generated modality text prompt (\eg audio text prompt in V2A task) 50\% of the time and the conditioning modality text prompt (\eg video text prompt in V2A task) 20\% of the time.
 For all of our experiments, both the audio and video backbone are kept frozen unless otherwise specified.